AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-technical-requirements.md

 ---
 # Technical requirements {#id213BCG003XA}

+AEM Guides is made available through Adobe Software Distribution Portal.
+You can download AEM Guides from your Adobe Software Distribution Portal account and install it on all Adobe Experience Manager (AEM) instances in your setup.
+Typically, your authoring instance and production instance of AEM will be hosted on different servers.
+You will have to install AEM Guides on all instances of AEM that you intend to use.

 Before installing Adobe Experience Manager Guides for On-Premise, ensure your system meets the technical requirements mentioned below for the given release.

 **Supported browser**